Accessible pair finder

 Quick overview

-• Use the pair finder to discover which palette colors can safely sit on top of each other.
+- Use the pair finder to discover which palette colors meet a selected contrast target when placed on top of each other.

-• The visual list shows the highest-contrast passing pairs first, while the export includes all passing pairs.
+- The ranked list shows the highest-contrast passing pairs first, while exports summarize the strongest pair, coverage, and top candidates.

 What the Hue Codex accessible pair finder does

-The Hue Codex accessible pair finder takes a list of HEX colors and checks every foreground/background direction against the selected contrast threshold.
-Matching pairs are shown as readable preview rows with the foreground text rendered on the background color.
+The Hue Codex accessible pair finder takes a list of concrete CSS colors and checks every foreground/background direction against the selected contrast target.
+Matching pairs are shown as ranked cards, with the foreground rendered on the background color.
+Alpha colors are composited over the selected background and then a white canvas before scoring.

-The export panel lists every passing pair as foreground on background with its contrast ratio.
+The workspace highlights the strongest pair, passing-pair coverage, best foreground, best background, and pass/fail logic.
 This makes it easier to turn a raw palette into role candidates such as text on surface, button text on fill, badge text on background, or icon on component.

 Contrast thresholds in the pair finder